bmidhun1/CallForCodeSarathiApp/README.md

-# Sarathi - We help you plan your visits during the pandemic!
+# Sarathi - We help you plan your visits during the pandemic

 ![Sarathi App logo ](images/logo.png)